B-hafedh/PV_Cells_Defect_Detection_with_CNN/README.md

    we apply transfer learning from the ResNet50 pre-trained model based on ImageNet to desing a new classifier <br/>
    compatible with our dataset.<br/>
    The `/Models` directory contains the modified ResNet50 architecture.

+# Results
+We use the tensorboard callback to visulize and evaluate our model accuracy and loss.<br/>
+Run the following commands to load the visualization dashboard :<br/>
+`%load_ext tensorboard` <br/>
+`%tensorboard --logdir /content/tensor_board` <br/>